 - Effectiveness of current processes for implementation of local safety standards for invasive procedures.

-We’ve made safety recommendations to NHS Improvement (NHSI) and the Royal of College of Physicians (RCP) as a result of this investigation.
+We made safety recommendations to NHS Improvement (NHSI) and the Royal of College of Physicians (RCP) as a result of this investigation.
+Both organisations responded to the safety recommendations within 90 days of publication of the investigation report.

 It is recommended that NHS Improvement, through the National Patient Safety Alert Committee, set standards for all issuers of patient safety alerts which make clear that alert issuers should assess for unintended consequences of the actions in the alert, the effectiveness of barriers created by these actions, and provide appropriate advice for providers on implementation, include ongoing monitoring.